 Alternative Loans: If you have utilized all other forms of financial aid and still require additional funding for your educational costs, there are banks and other lending organizations that offer education loans.
 These loans require a credit check, and in some instances, you may need a cosigner.
 Loan terms will vary from lender to lender, so research multiple lenders, and review each loan’s terms and conditions carefully before applying to ensure that you find the one that best meets your needs.

 National Student Loan Data System (NSLDS)

-Students and parents of students are advised that if they enter into a Title IV, HEA loan, the loan data will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.
+Student borrowers and parents of student borrowers are advised that all Title IV loan data is submitted to the National Student Loan Data System (NSLDS), and is accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.

 Direct Loans Resources

 - Direct Loan Servicing